FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Encoding

-Encoding tells how a field of a specific data type is encoded on the wire.
+Encoding tells how a data element is encoded on the wire.
+Encoding belongs strictly to the presentation layer.
+It is context-free and carries no business semantics.

 An encoding maps a FIX data type to either a simple, primitive data type, such as a 32 bit signed integer, or to a composite type.
 A composite type is composed of two or more simple primitive types.
 For example, the FIX data type Price is encoded as a decimal, a composite